 Ashley was a 23-year-old nanny who worked with a family that had three kids.
 On December 20, 2013 Ashley came home from work with a few cold symptoms – runny nose, sore throat and a headache.
 The next day she had a high fever, so she went to an urgent care where they did a test for flu and sent her home with some medication.

 Two days later she received a phone call from the urgent care saying she tested positive for type A influenza.
 The doctor said since it had been longer than 48 hours since her first symptom, she could not take Tamiflu.
 Luckily, she started to feel better for a few days.
 But, then on Christmas she spiked a fever of 103.8.
 She loved Christmas so much she said she was fine.
-However, the next day she was not better so her parents took her to the Emergency Room where she was diagnosed with pneumonia and H1N1 influenza, which had attacked her lungs.
-Her lungs were so inflamed and damaged that her only hope was an ECMO machine that would let her lungs heal and provide oxygen to her organs.
+However, the next day she was not better so her parents took her to the emergency room where she was diagnosed with pneumonia and H1N1 influenza, which had attacked her lungs.
+Her lungs were so inflamed and damaged that her only hope was an extracorporeal membrane oxygenation (ECMO) machine that would let her lungs heal and provide oxygen to her organs.